DDD26/oyster/README.md

 by Kate Rakelly*, Aurick Zhou*, Deirdre Quillen, Chelsea Finn, and Sergey Levine (UC Berkeley)

-> Deep reinforcement learning algorithms require large amounts of experience to learn an individual task.
-While in principle meta-reinforcement learning (meta-RL) algorithms enable agents to learn new skills from small amounts of experience, several major challenges preclude their practicality.
-Current methods rely heavily on on-policy experience, limiting their sample efficiency.
-They also lack mechanisms to reason about task uncertainty when adapting to new tasks, limiting their effectiveness in sparse reward problems.
-In this paper, we address these challenges by developing an offpolicy meta-RL algorithm that disentangles task inference and control.
-In our approach, we perform online probabilistic filtering of latent task variables to infer how to solve a new task from small amounts of experience.
-This probabilistic interpretation enables posterior sampling for structured and efficient exploration.
-We demonstrate how to integrate these task variables with off-policy RL algorithms to achieve both metatraining and adaptation efficiency.
-Our method outperforms prior algorithms in sample efficiency by 20-100X as well as in asymptotic performance on several meta-RL benchmarks.

 *Note 5/22/20: The ant-goal experiment is currently not reproduced correctly.
 We are aware of the problem and are looking into it.
 We do not anticipate pushing a fix before the Neurips 2020 deadline.*

 This is the reference implementation of the algorithm; however, some scripts for reproducing a few of the experiments from the paper are missing.